DisnakeDev/guide/docs/migrating-from-dpy.md

 # Migrating from discord.py

-After the discontinuation of `discord.py` (refer [this gist]({{ futureofdpy }})), many forks of the API wrapper branched onward to modify the library, in order to keep it updated with the latest features and Discord API changes - `disnake` is one such fork.
+After the discontinuation of `discord.py` (refer [this gist]({{ futureofdpy }})), many forks of the API wrapper branched onward to maintain the library, in order to keep it updated with the latest features and Discord API changes - `disnake` is one such fork.

 Thus, if you've chosen `disnake` as your fork of choice in order to implement interactions/components and other features, this page will help you understand the changes in syntax, and aim for making your migrating process as smooth as possible.